Ashburn station (Illinois)

 Ashburn is a station on Metra's SouthWest Service in the community area of Ashburn, Chicago, Illinois.
 The station is 12.2 mi away from Chicago Union Station, the northern terminus of the line.
-In Metra's zone-based fare system, Ashburn is in zone C. As of 2018, Ashburn is the 161st busiest of Metra's 236 non-downtown stations, with an average of 229 weekday boardings.
+In Metra's zone-based fare system, Ashburn is in zone 2.
+As of 2018, Ashburn is the 161st busiest of Metra's 236 non-downtown stations, with an average of 229 weekday boardings.
 There is an unstaffed shelter.
 There are no connecting bus services.
 The station is just west of an at-grade crossing with the Grand Trunk Railway (now owned by Canadian National through the Grand Trunk Corporation).

-As of January 16, 2023, Ashburn is served by 27 trains (14 inbound, 13 outbound) on weekdays.
+As of February 15, 2024, Ashburn is served by 27 trains (14 inbound, 13 outbound) on weekdays.
 Saturday service is currently suspended.